1. Overview of Gunsens

 The status of your installed SOS button is visible on the SOS tab in the Home tab bar.

-You can add Gun Sensors to your account in four simple steps: (1) add a location, (2) upload a floor plan, (3) scan the sensor’s QR code, and (4) position the Gun Sensor on the floor plan.
+You can add Gun Detectors to your account in four simple steps: (1) add a location, (2) upload a floor plan, (3) scan the Gun Detector’s QR code, and (4) position the Gun Detector on the floor plan.

-Your account can include multiple locations and each location can have several floor plans.
-You can add multiple Gun Sensors to each floor plan.
+Your account can include multiple Locations and each location can have several floor plans.
+You can add multiple Gun Detector to each floor plan.

 Step 1 – Adding a location: